Holladworld/holladworld/README.md

 ## :woman_technologist: About Me
 - 👋 Hi, I’m @holladworld
 - 👀 I’m interested in Information technology and creating a world new
-- 🌱 I’m currently learning at ALXAfrica, ALX Software Engineering(Holberton) School.
+- 🌱 I recently graduated at ALXAfrica, ALX Software Engineering(Holberton) School, backend developer specialization.
 - 💞️ I’m looking to collaborate on any softeware development specially in mobile development, Artificial Intelligence.
 - 📫 Any one can reach me by [Gmail](mailto:oladimejiolay@outlook.com)